maups/covid19-custom-script-contest/README.md

 ## Data availability

-There are two ways of obtaining the data employed in this research.
+There are three ways of obtaining the data employed in this research.
 The first one is through a [Sentinel Hub account](https://www.sentinel-hub.com/) by using the script `download.py` .
 Make sure you update the following variables with your Sentinel Hub credentials:

 ```python
 config.instance_id = '***REMOVED***'